The NHS will provide any clinically necessary treatment needed to keep your mouth, teeth and gums healthy and free of pain.

 They may be able to sort out the problem there and then.

 If you need to make a more formal complaint to the practice, ask for a copy of the policy that explains what you need to do.

 If you'd like support to make a complaint, you can get help from an NHS Complaints Advocate.

 Contact your local Healthwatch to find out who provides Independent Health Complaints Advocacy in your local area.

-NHS England is responsible for commissioning (buying) NHS dental services.
+Integrated care boards (ICBs) are responsible for commissioning (buying) NHS dental services.

 The Ombudsman makes the final decision on complaints that have not been resolved by the NHS in England.

 Find out more about the NHS complaints procedure.